A tangled & Thorny path

 Our coven's High Priestess is the founder of Wild Thorn Hollow, and as a coven we are active members of the tradition.
 Anyone seeking membership in Coven of the Tangled Pines would also by default become members of the Hollow, and if you think our coven is for you, it would definitely be a good next step to check out the tradition's website HERE.

 Our path is more primal, intuitive, experiential, and rooted in folk practice than it is rigid, structured, and ceremonial.
 It is a path that shuns rules and prescribed methods in favor of experimentation, learning, new wisdom, and depth of personal experience.
 We emphasize the idea of being able to focus on exploring the personal path in an environment where we are unified by our common ground.
 Personal observances are left up to the individual, and as a group we may get creative in what we choose to observe from time to time.
-However, for the most part, members of Wild Thorn Hollow observe the phases of the moon and the eight solar sabbats on the traditional Pagan Wheel of the Year as a method of connecting more deeply with the rhythms of nature and giving us a calendar for gatherings that provides some continuity.
+However, for the most part, members of Wild Thorn Hollow observe the eight sabbats on the traditional Pagan Wheel of the Year as a method of connecting more deeply with the rhythms of nature and giving us a calendar for gatherings that provides some continuity.